All Episodes

 I don't think he thought the national media was going to get involved with this.

-These boys are gonna go to jail.
+These boys are going to go to jail.

-Um that's how it looked to me.
+That's how it looked to me.

 Interesting thought.

-I I mean it it's possible.
+I mean, it's possible.

-I don't know how how somebody who runs for elective office could be that naive about the elements of this case uh and the fact that those elements would take this far beyond the city limits of Durham.
+I don't know how somebody who runs for elective office could be that naive about the elements of this case and the fact that those elements would take this far beyond the city limits of Durham.

-Anyway, I'm glad you called Cora.
+Anyway, I'm glad you called, Cora.

-Well, you got a you got a pep in your voice, a lot of spunk, a lot of energy there.
+A lot of spunk, a lot of energy there.

 It's infectious.